Decipher/textimage/README.txt

 - check background color setting over a passthrogh image ++
 - buildImage fails to convert to specified image format
 - test for token for multi-value text field
-- formatter for image and tests
+- tests for image formatter
+- remove filtering of textimage only styles
+- Textimage::getUrl to return a url object

 -------------------------------------------------------------------------------